sed-pro-inria/tools-training/1-vers/git.md

 Edit the file ``~/.gitconfig`` and add the content:

     [alias]
-      graph = log --graph --full-history --all --color --pretty=tformat:"%x1b[31m%h%x09%x1b[32m%d%x1b[0m%x20%s%x20%x1b[33m(%an)%x1b[0m"
+      gr = log --graph --full-history --all --color --pretty=tformat:"%x1b[31m%h%x09%x1b[32m%d%x1b[0m%x20%s%x20%x1b[33m(%an)%x1b[0m"

-This will addde a useful **gr** command to Git, that displays a colored graph of the branches.
+This adds a useful **gr** command to Git, that displays a colored graph of the branches.

     %%bash

-    git graph
+    git gr

-All the commits form a chain, in which each commit is linked to its parent.
+All the commits form a chain, in which each commit is linked to its parent(s).

 Creating a branch means having two commits with the same parent, while merging means creating a commit with two parents.

-We can now give a simple definition of a branch : their are just a reference/pointer/name for a given commit.
+We can now give a simple definition of a branch: a symbolic name that points to a commit wih no children.

 Two special branches are:
    - **master**, the original branch when a repository is created.
 That's a branch like the others.
-   - **HEAD**, the current branch, which is updated after each commit.
+   - **HEAD**, the current branch, which is updated after each commit (like $PWD in Unix shells).

-The situation of a **detached HEAD** seen above means restoring an old commit, while leaving HEAD pointing to the commit we were on.
+When a commit is checked out that is not the end of a branch (has children), it is said that the repository is in "detached head" mode.
+In that state, it is possible to create commits which will be linked to tehe one that has been checked out, but it must be kept in mind that no symbolic name (apart from HEAD) will be associated with the last commit, so when HEAD moves to a different branch the repo wil have a branch with no symbolic name associated to its tip and which may hence be garbage-collected later by Git.
+It is however possible and easy to associate a symbolic name with a commit at any time with the git branch command.

 Note: with this knowledge on commits and branches, some Git features not demonstrated here will be easy to understand:
     - rebase
     - fast-forward
-    - tag
+    - tags (symbolic names which don't move, as opposed to branches)

 ## Centralized version control